• Skip to primary navigation

 3. Use Local Group Policy Editor

-If the computer is using the Professional edition of Windows, you can make use of the Group Policy Editor to Enable the use of USB Ports on the computer.
+If you are using the Professional edition of Windows, you can make use of Group Policy Editor to enable the use of USB ports on the computer.

 1. Open Run Command > Type gpedit and press the enter key.